Applying for counseling scholarships is the best way to afford the costly advanced mental health training required for professional licensure.

 Deadline: May 31st

 Each year, the American Addiction Centers (AAC) awards one $5,000 and two $2,500 Behavioral Health Scholarships to students pursuing counseling, psychology, social work, marital therapy, or related majors full-time and part-time.
-Eligible undergraduate and graduate students must be attending accredited U.S. colleges, be at least 18 years old, and show interest in treating substance abuse disorders.
+Eligible undergraduate and graduate students for these counselor scholarships must be attending accredited U.S. colleges, be at least 18 years old, and show interest in treating substance abuse disorders.
 Applications must include an 800-1,000 word essay suggesting solutions to key behavioral health issues.

 AAC Behavioral Health Scholarships